Associated Press v. Budowich: White House press corps

-Gulf of America
+Naming the Gulf

-On January 20, 2025, President Trump signed Executive Order 14172, directing federal agencies to redesignate the Gulf of Mexico as the "Gulf of America", a name that had not previously referred to the gulf, and Denali as "Mount McKinley".
+President Trump signed Executive Order 14172 on January 20, 2025, directing federal agencies to designate the Gulf of Mexico as the "Gulf of America", a novel name for the waters, and Denali as "Mount McKinley".
 Private entities are not legally required to follow the federal use of these names.
 Three days later, the AP announced that their wire reports would continue to refer to Gulf of Mexico by its traditional name while acknowledging the Trump administration's choice to use "Gulf of America".
 Similarly, the AP Stylebook guidance is to refer to the original name and acknowledge the name Trump chose.
 The AP's rationale is that the wire reports are used by customers around the world who would be unable to intuit "Gulf of America" without further explanation.
 In a concession to the Trump administration, the AP simultaneously adopted "Mount McKinley" on the basis that the mountain's name is a domestic matter over which the federal government has clear authority.